gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= pre-1.9.4 =
+* Enhanced: Generated Inline CSS now takes up ID value as the instance of the framework for easy parsing in the DOM.
+* Enhanced: Easy Digital Downloads product checking revised.

 = 1.9.3 =
 * New: Transport parameter for overriding the Customizer transport parameter